lunarc/lunarc_docs/docs/batch_system.md

 ### Job execution environment

 When submitting your job to SLURM using sbatch, your entire environment including the currently loaded modules gets copied.
-This behaviour is different from earlier Lunarc machines, including Platon.
-On Alarik, when hitting sbatch:
+On Aurora, when hitting sbatch:

  * Make sure that the loaded modules and any environment variable you may have set will not be in conflict with the environment expected by the job script

 ### Compiler modules

+On **Aurora** software modules are arranged in a **hierarchical module naming scheme**.
+Accessing software on Aurora very different from earlier Lunarc systems and a [separate guide](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/) is available.
+When compiling code using a [toolchain](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) module is recommended.

 On Alarik we automatically load a modern version of the GCC compiler, which supports the deployed AMD Opteron processors.
 At the time of